Security Risks

 // Result in MySQL: SELECT `name` FROM `users`

 Important: Use the ?name symbol only for trusted values defined in the application code.
-For values provided by the user, use a whitelist again.
-Otherwise, you risk security vulnerabilities:
+For values from the user, use a whitelist again.
+Otherwise, you expose yourself to security risks:

 // ❌ DANGEROUS - never use user input